 The First Brandenburg Concerto features the largest ensemble, including a pair of corni da caccia, or “hunting horns,” in the group of soloists.
 Three oboes, a bassoon and a violino piccolo — a slightly smaller cousin of the violin tuned a minor third higher — round out the solo group, while a full complement of strings and basso continuo contribute supporting music.

 Bach adapted this concerto from the opening Sinfonia of a secular cantata from 1713, Was mir behagt, ist nur die muntre Jagd (“The lively hunt is all my heart’s desire”).
 The first movement retains the jovial, outdoor ambience of music inspired by the hunt, with the horns issuing calls to action, sometimes in triplets that contradict the orchestra’s pulse, as if they have already moved ahead in the hunt at their own pace.
 After this spirited opening, the Adagio movement is a poignant departure, with the oboe, solo violin and bass group elaborating a plaintive melody.
 An oboe cadenza and a series of mysterious chords lead into the third movement, a sprightly romp that shows off the solo violin’s bright figurations.

 The First Brandenburg Concerto is the only one with a fourth movement, in this case a regal Minuet that pauses for two contrasting trio sections as well as a Polacca, a dance with Polish origins.
 The alternate sections each feature subsets of the ensemble, including the novel sound in the final trio section of three unison oboes honking a breathless accompaniment under hunting calls from the horns.

 The Fifth Brandenburg Concerto features flute, violin and harpsichord as soloists.
-Such a trio was a common chamber music ensemble at the time, playing works known as trio sonatas.
-What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist: it contributes whirlwind solo lines, and it issues a monster of a cadenza at the end of the first movement.
-This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.
+Such a trio was a common chamber music ensemble at the time, but usually the harpsichord would only have been an accompanist.
+Here it is a co-equal soloist, with the added responsibility of playing a monster of a cadenza at the end of the first movement.